 The leap that Lowry’s game took that year was as remarkable, and unexpected, as any I’ve ever seen.

 It’s very rare for any 27 year-old, career role player to suddenly lead their rock-bottom team to the fourth seed in the conference.
-It’s especially rare when they’ve had a long history of emotional issues.
 It’d be kind of like if Lance Stephenson became an all-star this year.

 But Kyle Lowry did it (interestingly, former understudy Goran Dragic did almost exactly the same thing that year).
 And then he did it again the next season – earning his first-ever all-star appearance just weeks before his 29th birthday.